jeungsook/cs135/exercises/exercise4.md

 - In the future, you'll want to test your programs with all kinds of inputs
 - You will need to include a library to use certain math functions

+### Due Date Passed:

+For the most part, everyone did great!
+The only advice I have is, make sure you read the instructions carefully.
+I would even make a checklist of each Exercises' requirements to make sure your program includes everything your professor is asking for.
+(I always make a checklist and use a whiteboard when planning out my programs or program modules).

+Also, use the sample outputs as models for your own program's output.
+That's what they're there for.